DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ![Web Deployment Lens](media/media15.png)

 All that is left is to Deploy the Service.
-This is the same cenario as the API in that since we are running locally we have to use a NodePort Service to expose our application.
+This is the same scenario as the API in that since we are running locally we have to use a NodePort Service to expose our application.

 That lead to the following Service:
 ```yaml